An0m3L1/CGM-plus/README.md

-# CGM+ - Heavily modified, overhauled and expanded Fork of zaeonNineZeros expanded CGM Fork
+# CGM+ - Heavily modified and expanded fork of zaeonNineZeros CGM fork
 More guns and attachments, armor sets, Create integration, new functional blocks, removed enchantments.
 If you ever wanted a balance between realism and gameplay in a gun mod, this one is for you!